zulip/zulip/docs/development/setup-recommended.md

 If this is already enabled in your BIOS, double-check that you are running a 64-bit operating system.

-For further information about troubleshooting vagrant timeout errors [see this post](https://stackoverflow.com/questions/22575261/vagrant-stuck-connection-timeout-retrying#22575302).
+For further information about troubleshooting Vagrant timeout errors [see this post](https://stackoverflow.com/questions/22575261/vagrant-stuck-connection-timeout-retrying#22575302).

 #### Vagrant was unable to communicate with the guest machine